xexyl/jparse/README.md

 repo](https://github.com/ioccc-src/mkiocccentry), but we provide it here so that anyone may use it.

-As a stand-alone tool it is less useful, except for validating json documents/strings, and to see how it works.
+As a stand-alone tool, `jparse` itself is less useful, except for validating JSON documents/strings, and to see how it works.
 The library is much more useful because you can integrate it into your own applications and work with the parsed tree(s).
 More details (beyond the man page) on the library will be documented at